 Also gets out all that filth that a vacuum cleaner wand can’t reach.

-Best results will be if you vacuum the car interior afterwards.
+The best results will be if you vacuum the car interior afterward.

 But even if you don’t, the results will still be pretty good.